SACA: Selective Attention-Based Clustering Algorithm: Experiments

+To accurately measure the performance of the clustering algorithm, we calculated 6 established clustering evaluation metrics.
+The Silhouette index assesses clustering performance by measuring the difference between distances within clusters and between clusters.
+The optimal number of clusters is identified by maximising this index.
+Values range from -1 to +1, with higher values indicating that an object is well-suited to its assigned cluster and poorly aligned with neighbouring clusters \cite{article}.
+The Calinski-Harabasz (CH) index measures cluster validity by comparing the average sum of squares between and within clusters.
+It often favors solutions with more clusters but excels at identifying compact, well-separated groups.
+Higher values for this index indicate better clustering performance \cite{wang2019improved}.
+The Davies-Bouldin (DB) index averages the ratios of within-cluster scatter to between-cluster separation.
+Lower values indicate better clustering \cite{article11}.
 Additional evaluation metrics comparing the true and predicted labels can be used when the ground truth is known.
 Among these metrics, the Adjusted Rand Index (ARI) measures the similarity between two clusterings by considering all pairs of data points and checking whether each pair is assigned to the same cluster or to different clusters in both the predicted clustering and the true labels.
-This value is equal to 0 when points are assigned into clusters randomly, and it equals 1 when the two cluster results are identical \cite{sinnott2016case}.
-The Adjusted Mutual Information (AMI) metric provides a normalized measure of the agreement between two clusterings.
+This value is equal to 0 when points are assigned into clusters randomly, and it equals 1 when the two cluster results are identical \cite{hubert1985comparing}.
+The Adjusted Mutual Information (AMI) metric provides a normalized measure of the agreement between two clusters.
 It addresses a key limitation of Mutual Information by adjusting the score to account for the level of agreement expected by chance.
-As a result, an AMI score of 1 indicates that the partitions are identical, while a score of 0 suggests the agreement is no better than random. \cite{vinh2010information}.
-The Completeness metric calculates the completeness for a cluster labelling based on ground truth data.
+As a result, an AMI score of 1 indicates that the partitions are identical, while a score of 0 suggests the agreement is no better than random \cite{vinh2009information}.
+The Completeness metric calculates the completeness for a cluster labeling based on ground truth data.
 A clustering outcome achieves completeness if all data points belonging to the same class are grouped within a single cluster.
-Scores range between 0.0 and 1.0, with 1.0 representing perfectly complete labelling \cite{rosenberg2007vmeasure}.
+Scores range between 0.0 and 1.0, with 1.0 representing perfectly complete labeling \cite{rosenberg2007v}.